-Due to their geographical locations and most of the time hard top reach areas, it is advised that travelers plan ahead and contact the relative tour operators in advanced to manage their travel itinerary to these volcanoes.
-This is because sometimes the journey is made in certain months and the conditions must be be met.
-Also, as these are raw forces of natures, change of plan might occur if any of these interesting volcanoes in the world suddenly become active.
+Due to their geographical locations and, most of the time, hard-top-reach areas, it is advised that travelers plan ahead and contact the relative tour operators in advance to manage their travel itinerary to these volcanoes.
+This is because sometimes the journey is made in certain months, and the conditions must be met.
+Also, as these are raw forces of nature, a change of plan might occur if any of these interesting volcanoes in the world suddenly become active.

 Mount Vesuvius in Campania in Italy

 Mount Vesuvius is one of the most active volcanoes on the European continent in Italy.
 The eruption of Mount Vesuvius in 79 AD destroyed the city of Pompeii.
 Vesuvius view of the Bay of Naples is one of the most beautiful scenery in the world.

 Mount Bromo on Island of Java in Indonesia

 Mount Bromo volcano on the Indonesian island of Java has an opening of 800 meters in diameter.
 Two other active volcanoes, Semeru and Mount Batok, are not far from Bromo.

 Mount Nyiragongo in The Democratic Republic of the Congo